 Apparently, if other income or sources enables an applicant to meet the min income requirements then an entry clearance or leave to remain in the UK is granted under the 10-year partner route to ILR under Appendix FM.
 However, an applicant can subsequently switch to the 5-year settlement route if he/she is able to meet the requirements under the 5-year route for leave to remain application as a spouse, civil, unmarried, same-sex partner.

-Exceptional Circumstances: unjustifiably harsh consequences
+Exceptional Circumstances due to unjustifiably harsh consequences

 In addition to exceptional circumstances relating to minimum income requirements, there may be other types of exceptional circumstances that would result in unjustifiably harsh consequences for the applicant or their family if entry clearance or limited leave to remain is not granted on Article 8 grounds.

 Perhaps, the primary consideration is the best interests of any relevant child.
-However, the decision maker may consider a host of other factors as exceptional circumstances.
+However, the decision-maker may consider a host of other factors as exceptional circumstances.
 Accordingly, the following could be contributing factors for considering an application under 5-year family route UK on exception circumstances:

 - The best interests of a relevant child

 - Ability to lawfully remain in or enter another country

 - The nature and extent of the family relationships involved